Credit cards for bad credit

 Intelligent Lending Ltd (credit broker).
 Capital One is the exclusive lender.

-It can help you access funds and build your credit score over time - if you stay within your credit limit and always make your repayments on time.
-But remember, not doing so could harm your score.
+These cards are designed for people with a limited or poor credit history.
+They can help you access funds and improve your credit score, as long as you stay within your credit limit and make your payments on time.
+Keep in mind that missing payments could negatively impact your score.

 Why apply for the Ocean Credit Card?